 Long-Term Soil and Environmental Impact: Vermicomposting will be validated as a sustainable agricultural method by tracking soil enzyme activity, microbial diversity, carbon sequestration, and nutrient cycling throughout several cropping cycles.

 CONCLUSION: This review emphasised the relevance of vermicomposting, which is a sustainable, eco-friendly, and cost-effective method of managing solid waste and transforms it into more valuable, nutrient-rich products that are tremendously effective in plant development and production.
 The synergistic impact of earthworms and microorganisms produces vermicompost, which has physiochemical properties such as increased NPK content, a lower C: N ratio, and humic substances, which facilitate the release of nutritional compounds and phytohormones, thereby improving soil quality and crop productivity.
 The studies reviewed the environmental conservation and sustainable techniques to reduce the global waste burden, which have been increasingly significant in recent years; thus, vermicomposting covers all these prerequisites, but certain limitations are still present there.
 More research is needed on the molecular analysis of earthworm gut bacteria, including metagenomics, transcriptomics, and metabolomics, as their exact relevance and molecular network in the vermicomposting process are still unknown.
-Further research is required to elucidate molecular diversity of these microbes, optimize large-scale operations, and improve compost quality because vermicomposting organic waste can sometimes leave heavy metals in the soil, which eventually harms the plant by hindering its growth.
+Further research is required to elucidate the molecular diversity of these microbes, optimize large-scale operations, and improve compost quality because vermicomposting organic waste can sometimes leave heavy metals in the soil, which eventually harm the plant by hindering its growth.
 The incorporation of interdisciplinary studies such as soil biology, microbiology, environmental science, and molecular biology would strengthen the vermicomposting process and emphasize its importance as a green technology for the future.

-Statement and Declaration: Both the authors Bandna Kumari and Neelam Kumari jointly carried out the work presented in manuscript.
-Both the authors read and approved the final manuscript.
-Both the authors hold no financial, personal, or professional conflicts of interest that
+Statement and Declaration: Both the authors, Bandna Kumari and Neelam Kumari, jointly carried out the work presented in the manuscript.
+Both authors read and approved the final manuscript.
+Both authors hold no financial, personal, or professional conflicts of interest that

 could influence the review's content, interpretation, or presentation.
-We declare that each perspective we have articulated solely derived from our independent scholarly assessment, devoid of any conflicting interests with any individual, group, or institution.
+We declare that each perspective we have articulated is solely derived from our independent scholarly assessment, devoid of any conflicting interests with any individual, group, or institution.
 Both authors provide consent for publication of this manuscript.

 Availability of Data and Materials: This review is based primarily on existing published literature.
 The reference list includes citations for all data sources used in this article, followed by their DOI.

-Disclaimer (Artificial intelligence): Author(s) hereby declares that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used in the writing or editing of manuscripts.
+Disclaimer (Artificial intelligence): Author(s) hereby declare that NO generative AI technologies, such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators, have been used in the writing or editing of manuscripts.

 These guidelines cover acceptable uses of generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators in the writing or editing of manuscripts.